-As many of you know, whilst in Vienna a couple of weeks ago, I attended the Second World Congress of Clinical Neuromusicology.
-Although there were many intriguing presentations, it was no contest to see which paper stood out.
+As many of you know, I recently attended the Second World Congress of Clinical Neuromusicology in Vienna.
+Though there were many intriguing presentations, one presentation in particular stood out.
 In 1996, Dr. Gottfried Schlaug (Boston, Harvard Medical School) performed an experiment to test the shared neural correlation of singing and speech.
-Here is a portion of the abstract:
+A portion of the abstract follows:

 Using a modified sparse temporal sampling fMRI technique, we examined both shared and distinct neural correlates of singing and speaking.
 In the experimental conditions, 10 right-handed subjects were asked to repeat intoned (“sung”) and non-intoned (“spoken”) bisyllabic words/phrases that were contrasted with conditions controlling for pitch (“humming”) and the basic motor processes associated with vocalization (“vowel production”) (Özdemir, Norton, and Schlaug, 2006).